 PL: Where can people find your book?

-OL: It should be available everywhere including your favorite independent bookstore, Barnes and Noble, Chapters, Amazon and on Kindle.
+OL: It should be available everywhere including your favorite independent bookstore, Barnes and Noble, Chapter, Amazon and on Kindle.
 It’s also available as an audio book.
 It’s out March 29 in the U.S. and April 3 in Canada.